top of page

 IMG_4930.jpg

-My first time living alone, my first time in New York City, and my first taste of independence - and wow, talk about a crash course in adulthood.
-Pace was a dream: I got to pick my own classes (unheard of in France!) and dove straight into communications, advertising, design, and even Mandarin (don’t ask).
+My first time living alone, my first time in New York City, and my first taste of independence - talk about a crash course in adulthood.
+Pace was a dream: I got to pick my own classes (which you can't in France!) and dove straight into communications, advertising, design, and even Mandarin (please, don’t ask).
 Between inspiring professors and a whole new way of learning, I finally felt like I was on the right path toward communications.
 Outside the classroom?
 Instant French besties on day one, pizza slices bigger than my face, and cosmos straight out of Sex and the City.
 It was unhinged, unforgettable, and the spark that set the direction for everything that came next.

 BA in Marketing & Communication